IamHerica/IamHerica/README.md

 <br>

-**Hi everyone!
+<br>**Hi everyone!
 I'm Herica, student of Information Tecnology 💙 18 years old and live in São Paulo, Brazil** 💙
 <br>
 **I am at the beginning of my eternal learning process in I.T, and I will use my GitHub to eternalize it and maybe help someone.
 Nice to meet you and enjoy!**